Places to Visit and Learn

 -David Suzuki

 Individual actions CAN make a difference.
-The Climate Institute says a great place to start is with things like transportation, diet, and power usage at home.
+A great place to start is with things like transportation, diet, and power usage at home.

 There are many ways we can do our part while we are stewards on this earth (with long-standing benefits for future generations!) – take a look at our Tool Kit for some ideas to get started.